Selling guide

 2. Work with a real estate agent

-By law, real estate agents in NZ must provide you with a written appraisal before you sign up for their services.
-This is a current market appraisal (CMA), and will be based on:
+In New Zealand, real estate agents are required by law to give you a written appraisal before you agree to work with them.
+This is called a current market appraisal (CMA), and it's based on things like:

 • The agent's knowledge of the area